-The internal calibration of the ERS-2 SAR is assessed via calibration pulse, replica pulse and noise signal powers.
-The calibration pulse and noise signal are available at the start and end of each imaging sequence while the replica pulses are available throughout an imaging sequence.
+The internal calibration of the ERS-2 SAR is assessed via calibration pulse, replica pulse and noise signal The calibration pulse and noise signal are available at the start and end of each imaging sequence while the replica pulses are available throughout an imaging sequence.
 The calibration pulse measures the majority of any gain drift from image sequence to image sequence while the replica pulse monitors any gain drift during the imaging sequence when the more representative calibration pulse is not available.
 In fact, the power of the calibration pulse is the best guide we have for the transmitted pulse power.
-The SAR processors at the ESA Processing and Archiving Centres (PACs) make no direct use of the calibration pulse and noise signal powers while the replica pulse is used for the range compression part of the processing.
+The SAR processors at the ESA Processing and Archiving Facilities (PAFs) make no direct use of the calibration pulse and noise signal powers while the replica pulse is used for the range compression part of the processing.

-Calibration pulse, replica pulse and noise signal powers from ERS-2 SAR data archived at the UK-PAC are shown in Fig. 6.
-The calibration pulse powers from the start and end of imaging sequences are shown in Fig. 6(a) as a function of acquisition date.
-Note that there has been a difference in calibration pulse power between the start and end of imaging sequences since the year 2000.
-This difference has increased with time such that it is currently up to 4dB.

-Unfortunately, the replica pulse power at the end of each imaging sequence is not calculated correctly and thus Fig. 6(b) only shows the replica powers from the start of each imaging sequence.
-Fig 6(c) shows the relationship between the calibration and replica pulses (from the start of imaging sequences).
-Finally, Fig 6(d) shows the noise power from the start of each imaging sequence (the noise power at the end of imaging sequences is not calculated correctly).
+Calibration pulse, replica pulse and noise signal powers from ERS-2 SAR data archived at the UK-PAF are shown in Fig. 4.
+The calibration pulse powers from the start and end of imaging sequences are shown in Fig. 4(a) as a function of acquisition date.
+Unfortunately, the replica pulse power at the end of each imaging sequence is not calculated correctly and thus Fig. 4(b) only shows the replica powers from the start of each imaging sequence.
+Fig 4(c) shows the relationship between the calibration and replica pulses (from the start of imaging sequences).
+Finally, Fig 4(d) shows the noise power from the start of each imaging sequence (the noise power at the end of imaging sequences is not calculated correctly).